 Please let me tell you my deeply personal experiences as a non-white citizen, and please do not let the colour of my skin fool you – because I’m a ‘first generation’, barely an Australian, born to a family of Jewish refugees who were once barred from entry to this great country because we were not considered, by law, White.

 In 1938, an International Convention on Jewish Refugees was held in France to discuss what to do about the growing climate of hate and destruction of Jewish life in Germany.
-The Australian delegate, when asked whether Australia would consider opening its doors to Jews stated:
+The Australian delegate, when asked whether Australia would consider opening its doors to Jewish people, stated:

 ...It will no doubt be appreciated also that, as we have no real racial problems, we are not desirous of importing one...

 One year earlier, the Commonwealth had passed a major resolution about the fate of Indigenous people.
-The resolution stated that:
+The resolution said that:

 This conference believes that the destiny of the natives of Aboriginal origin… lies in their ultimate absorption by the people of the Commonwealth, and it therefore recommends that all efforts be directed to that end.

-And consider that the first group of people in the world to protest against the barbaric treatment of Jews in Europe was the Australian Aborigines League – who marched to the German Consulate in Melbourne in 1938 but were refused entry.
-The Yorta Yorta men, standing up on the behalf of my people, were not even citizens of their own land.
+And consider that the first group of people in the world to protest against the barbaric treatment of Jewish people in Europe were the Australian Aborigines League – who marched to the German Consulate in Melbourne in 1938 but were refused entry.
+Yorta Yorta people living in Footscray, standing up on the behalf of my ancestors, were not even "citizens" of their own land.

 My grandmother, one of less than 200 Jewish survivors from a town in Latvia numbering more than 7,000 Jews before the war, eventually did settle here with her husband and child.
 My family was given the privilege of peace.
-Upon arrival, we received a letter of welcome from an Indigenous community in WA, although she did not tell me anything more specific about the letter or it's authors.
+Upon arrival, my grandmother said she received a letter of welcome from an Aboriginal community in WA, although she did not tell me anything more specific about the letter or it's authors.

 And what can we do?